-2.1.
+- 2.1.
 Evaluation of Adult Salmon and Steelhead Migration Past the Snake and Columbia River Dams.
 The Idaho Cooperative Fisheries Research Unit will continue to monitor the passage of adult salmonids through the hydrosystem.
-The four floating orifices (1, 4, 6, and 10 numbered from south to north end) will again be closed for the 2003 fish passage season.
 Installation of radio receivers and data loggers throughout the fishway and various locations on the dam will be required.
-The installation of equipment will take place prior to the fish season and are not anticipated to require special project operations.
+The installation of equipment will take place prior to the fish season and are not anticipated to require special project operations. - 2.2.
+Adult Fishway Evaluation.
+The Walla Walla District will evaluate operational characteristics of the adult fishway in 2004.
+The purpose is to analyze existing operating conditions and investigate alternatives to improve fish passage, especially during times of low tailwater.
+This will involve adjusting diffuser gates and entrance weirs.
+Efforts will be made to stay within criteria, although occasional deviations will likely occur.

-&lt;sup>1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
+1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
 Further coordination may occur as needed.